Make your own Marshmallow Fluff at home with a few simple ingredients. Perfect as a filling but works great as a simple frosting too!

 Tips for making this homemade Marshmallow Fluff :

-- Make sure all fo your equipment is grease free.
+- Make sure all of your equipment is grease-free.
 If there is even a speck of grease (or egg yolk) the meringue will not whip up.
 I wipe everything down with lemon juice before adding the egg whites.

 - Use caution when making the sugar as it will be very hot!!
 You’ll want to pour it very carefully, and slowly into your partly whipped egg whites.
 The sweet spot for this is getting the stream right between the whisk and the sides of the bowl, so the syrup doesn’t get splashed around by the whisk.